Skip to content

 For each board the following presets are defined:

-• Max Power: adjust the brightness to approach this max power, depending on the number of LEDs used.
+• Max Power in Watts: adjust the brightness to approach this max power, depending on the number of LEDs used.
+Default 10: 5V * 2A = 10W (so it runs fine on USB).
+Used by LED drivers, see Drivers

-• Pins: This module is the central place to assign functionality to gpio pins.
+• Pins: Assign functionality to gpio pins.
 Other modules and nodes use the pin assignments made here.

 • GPIO = gpio_num;